 Let’s learn more about technological disruption and its impact on careers in the future of work!

-Since technology is constantly evolving and being incorporated into work, it is inevitable for a lot of jobs to become automated in the future.
+Since technology is constantly evolving and being incorporated into work, it is inevitable for many jobs to become automated.
 However, this doesn’t mean the human aspect of working is going to be completely removed from the equation.
 Despite the disruption in regular professional norms, the value of human talent will always prevail, perhaps even more so in tech-related jobs.

 If you want to prepare for later, there are several things you can do.
 We have created a guide to show you a glimpse of this future of work and how to be and continue to be resilient.

-There will be some professions that will thrive due to technological disruption but others might suffer instead when they become replaceable in their jobs.
-Machines are most likely to take over the jobs that involve monotonous physical effort.
+Some professions will thrive due to technological disruption, but others might suffer instead when they become replaceable in their jobs.
+Machines are most likely to take over jobs that involve monotonous physical effort.

 Companies will find it more convenient to automate repetitive tasks to save time and costs – robots do not get tired or demand compensation.
-After the initial expenditures incurred on investment along with occasional maintenance, companies can save a ton of money in the long run that they would have otherwise spent on salaries.
+After the initial expenditures incurred on investment and occasional maintenance, companies can save a ton of money in the long run that they would have otherwise spent on salaries.

-Some professions that will further be disrupted by automation are bookkeepers, travel agents, and proofreaders.
+Some professions that automation will further disrupt are bookkeepers, travel agents, and proofreaders.
 If you see your career in this list, it might be time to consider learning a new skill.

-People tend to forget a crucial aspect of automation – AI is not here to replace us, it is here to make our lives easier.
-Therefore, an incentive for investing in automation is helping employees become more productive.
+People tend to forget a crucial aspect of automation – AI is not here to replace us but to make our lives easier.
+Therefore, an incentive for investing in automation is to help employees become more productive.

 While a company may let go of some staff, they will hire professionals elsewhere.
 Another aspect that we must take into consideration is that machines lack empathy and creativity.
-Only human beings can fulfil roles that involve these two skills.
+Only human beings can fulfill roles that involve these two skills.

 Therefore, jobs like lawyers, nurses, or teachers aren’t likely to be replaced by machines.